ellisez/inject-golang/README.md

 > `@router` will cause the system to generate a proxy function with the same name as the function to complete parameter parsing and injection, which can also be changed through `@proxy`;
 >
 > `@webApp` is used to associate webApp instances.
-WebApp instance is provided by `@webAppProvide` and the default instance name is "WebApp";
+WebApp instance is provided by `@webProvide` and the default instance name is "WebApp";
 >
 > `@injectWebCtx` is used to inject the webCtx of the current request, and can only be used for `@router` and `@middleware`;
 >